 2. American Foxhound

-These dogs were bred with the purpose of hunting foxes, and are still very much up to that task.
-Deer hunters have also adopted their running skills to fall deer season, but American Foxhound are a great hunting breed because they are an energetic dog that will pretty much chase down anything you tell them to.
+These dogs were bred for what else?
+Fox hunting.
+They are still very much up to that task.
+Deer hunters have also adopted their running skills for large game, but American foxhound are a great hunting breed because they are an energetic dog that will pretty much chase down anything you tell them to.

-Perhaps seen as the “iconic” hunting dog, the Beagle is a small dog and is much like the American Foxhound in its persistence, energy, and love of the chase.
-Its short legs handicap it somewhat in the pursuit of bigger game, but if you are hunting varmint like rabbits, beagles are great dogs to own.
+Perhaps seen as the "iconic" hunting dog, the Beagle is a small dog and is much like the American foxhound in its persistence, energy, and love of the chase.
+Its short legs handicap it somewhat in the pursuit of bigger game, but if you're hunting smaller game and varmint like rabbits, beagles are great dogs to own.
 This dog currently ranks number six in the American Kennel Club's popularity rankings.

-The Pointer’s thin coat disqualifies it a bit from effective big game hunting in the snowy north, but in the southern United States, where temperatures stay hot, the Pointer is the perfect companion for finding and bagging birds in an expansive field.
+The pointer's thin coat disqualifies it a bit from effective big game hunting in the snowy north, but in the southern United States, where temperatures stay hot, this sporting breed is the perfect companion for finding and bagging upland game birds in an expansive field.

-Their very name makes them sound like ruthless hunters, and Bloodhounds live up to that expectation with their strong noses and unparalleled tracking abilities making them great hunting dogs.
+Their very name makes them sound like ruthless hunters.
+These scent hounds live up to that expectation with their strong noses and unparalleled tracking abilities making them great hunting dogs.
 This may be the best dog for tracking on this list.
 Just be aware of what you're getting into.
 These dogs are huge, weighing anywhere from 80-120 pounds.

 6. Golden Retriever

-Often considered the quintessential “family dog,” Golden Retrievers, like their Labrador cousins, are also wonderful small-game hunters.
-These dogs are perfect as a household breed for the kids which also doubles as a hunting partner for the parents.
+Often considered the quintessential "family dog," golden retrievers, like their Labrador cousins, are also wonderful small-game hunters.
+These high energy dogs are perfect as a household breed for the kids which also doubles as a hunting companion for the parents.
 Not many people realize this breed has its origins as a hunting dog in Scotland's highlands.
 It is now one of the most popular dogs on the planet, ranking number three in the AKC's popularity rankings.

 7. Chesapeake Bay Retriever

-Like its Retriever brethren, this dog, bred for duck hunting on the shores of its namesake Chesapeake Bay, is an energetic, intelligent, water-loving dog with the endurance to happily charge through a long day of hunting.
+Like its retriever brethren, this dog, bred for duck hunting on the shores of its namesake Chesapeake Bay, is an energetic, water-loving dog with the endurance and high intelligence to happily charge through a long day of hunting.
 Just like the name suggests, this dog has origins right here in America in the late 19th century.
 The original breeders were looking to breed a hard-working dog that could handle Chesapeake Bay's icy waters on a long day of hunting.
 Safe to say, they succeeded.

-Unique and elegant looking breeds of the sporting group.
+One of the more unique and elegant looking breeds of the sporting group.
 These dogs have their origins in Germany where they were originally used for hunting everything from upland birds to bears.
-Their long legs that may make them look awkward at first glance, Weimaraner dogs are fast and calm, perfect for hunting pheasant, quail, or other birds.
+Their long legs that may make them look awkward at first glance, Weimaraner dogs are fast and calm, perfect for bird hunting for pheasant, quail or other upland species.

 Got a raccoon problem?
-These sharp-nosed hunters will root out their namesake pests and help you bag them for good.
+These sharp-nosed hunters will root out their namesake pests for their human companions.
 If you are looking for a hunting dog that will go with you through all conditions and terrain types, this might be the companion for you.

 10. Irish Setter

 If Pointers are the perfect dog for hunting quail in the south, then Irish setters are an ideal turkey dog for fall hunting.
 This breed has its origins in Europe, more specifically, Ireland.
 Hence the name.
 President Richard Nixon once owned an Irish setter.